Understanding Perimenopause and menopause Symptoms, Diagnosis, and Treatment Options

 Many labs may help to understand your perimenopause.
 Those labs include estradiol, progesterone, Testosterone, DHEA (If doing Saliva DHEA-S), progesterone to estradiol ratio, baseline CMP (rule out liver and renal issues), baseline CBC (will show anemia if menorrhagia is severe, normal period should not cause anemia), lipids (at least a baseline at age 25 and every 5 years if no other risk factors), baseline TSH, FT3, FT4 (thyroid imbalance can cause menstrual irregularity)

-Hormone replacement like estradiol and progesterone can effectively alleviate symptoms.
-Also, some herbal and natural supplements are available.
-It may take longer to see/feel symptom relief.
+Hormone replacements like estradiol and progesterone can effectively alleviate symptoms.
+Convenient daily capsules or tablets, often covered by insurance with copays.
+Slower absorption through the digestive system.
+Some herbal and natural supplements are available; though, it may take longer to see and feel relief.

 Topical creams with estradiol, progesterone, and testosterone deliver targeted, localized relief.
-Skin absorbs better and faster than our gut!
+Estradiol, progesterone, and testosterone creams provide targeted relief with faster skin absorption and fewer systemic effects.

 Risks Associated with HRT